I’ll piss her pinafore, I swear I will.

 “You will not flee us, will you, my sweetheart?” asks Drusilla.
 “Promise not.
 Kiss me again, both cheeks, as a pledge.”

 Sly, snugs up under her chin, rubs his face against hers, left, right, left, right, until he is lifted away and expelled into a pasture.
-He’s out of sight in a split-second.
+He’s out of sight in a blink of an eye.

 Heinz-Helmut has felt himself on shaky ground for weeks.